Welcome to the Art Department : Curriculum 2018 - 2019

 Key Stage 4 Information:

-In Key Stage 4 students work towards attaining a GCSE qualification in ', Craft & Design' and 'Graphic Communication'.
+In Key Stage 4 students work towards attaining a GCSE qualification in 'Art, Craft & Design'.
 A broad range of skills and techniques are developed and explored; students work towards being fully independent in their practice.
 The school holds a public art show each year in July.

 Examination Board used: